-“Exporting is something new and exciting for us,” says Han Brunnekreeft, director of Brunelco, a company developing electronics and software.
+“Exporting is something new and exciting for us”, says Han Brunnekreeft, director of Brunelco, a company developing electronics and software.
 “But we want to grow and we’ve decided to look beyond the national borders.”
 The company is now exploring the Mexican market.
 “Totally unknown territory.
-Luckily the Starters International Business coaching scheme, provided by the Netherlands Enterprise Agency (RVO), makes this adventure a little more accessible for us.”
+Fortunately, the Starters International Business coaching scheme provided by the Netherlands Enterprise Agency (RVO.nl) makes this adventure a little more accessible for us.”

 You have been around since 1986.
 So why begin exporting now?

 “Our focus has always been on the Netherlands, partly because we have to consult with our customers quite a lot regarding product development.
 That’s clearly more difficult in a foreign language.
 But the Netherlands doesn’t offer us many growth possibilities right now and our turnover is below expectations.
-That’s why we decided to push back our boundaries.”
+That’s why we decided to open up new frontiers.”

 How are you going about this?

-“We first researched to see which products and countries were interesting, and saw potential for our irrigation computer in South America.
-In order to prepare better for this move we registered for the Starters International Business coaching programme, which is supplied by Syntens.
+“We first researched to see which products and countries were interesting and saw potential for our irrigation computer in South America.
+In order to prepare better for this move we registered for the Starters International Business coaching programme, which is supplied by RVO.nl.
 After that we began a Tailored Intelligence process.
-We ourselves were thinking about Brazil but the advisers pointed out to us that this country consists of federal states, with many local rules.
+We ourselves were thinking about Brazil but the advisers pointed out to us that this country consists of federal states with many local rules.
 A scan showed that Mexico offers good opportunities.”

 How are you gaining a foothold in Mexico?